middle school, college

 if we can provide any further information.

-group and individual classes at our studio in Ardmore, PA
+lessons at our studio in Ardmore, PA

 (suburban Philadelphia), and hold them in Ardmore, and